jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm monitoring tools.md

    // enter the host address in the browser: 9998 to see

-## -agentlib:hprof (JVM heap/cpu profiling agent)

-see my "jvm performance tunning" blog

-HPROF is actually a JVM native agent library (JNI) which is dynamically loaded through a command line option, at JVM startup, and becomes part of the JVM process.
-By supplying HPROF options at startup, users can request various types of heap and/or cpu profiling features from HPROF.

-The data generated can be in textual or binary format, and can be used to track down and isolate**performance problems involving memory usage and inefficient code**.
-The binary format file from HPROF can be used with tools such as jhat to browse the allocated objects in the heap.

 ## bin/jconsole

 Jconsole is a JMX-compliant monitoring tool.
 It uses the extensive JMX instrumentation of the Java virtual machine to provide information on performance and resource consumption of applications running on the Java platform.